sriram-lab/indigo/README.md

 4. `[stats, averages, overview] = analyze(indigoSummary)`

 Takes output from INDIGO and analyzes results.
 Determines rank correlation, accuracy, etc. Plots ROC curves, confusion matrices and scatter plots of results (rank sorted).

-All data files should be in indigoData

-All results from analyze are saved and stored in indigoResults